Wojciech-Podlesny/Weather-App/README.md

 3. Install the dependencies: `yarn install` or `npm install`
 4. Start the development server: `yarn start` or `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the app

+### Running tests

+To ensure the application functions as expected, comprehensive testing is employed:

+- Unit Tests: These tests are run with Jest and React Testing Library.
+They check individual components and their interactions.

+Run tests `yarn test` or `npm test`

+- End-to-End (E2E) Tests: These tests are run with Playwright and verify the application's overall functionality by simulating real user interactions.

+Run tests `yarn playwright test --ui` or `npm playwright test --ui`

 ## Author